Diversity Makes a Difference

 If you feel more comfortable on a campus with a nice mix of males and females, this may be the school for you.

-At Auburn University, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.
+At Auburn University, the disparity between men and women on campus is far lower than the national average.
+The undergraduate student body at Auburn is equally balanced.

 This university is ranked at #182 in male to female diversity nationwide.
 The undergraduate population is comprised of 12,709 males and 11,919 females.

 Explore Male/Female Diversity at Auburn

 If available, the chart below will include the male to female ratio among Auburn's undergraduate students.